M&A is the master discipline of corporate finance

 - Support for addressing all relevant target audiences (journalists, investors, analysts, rating agencies, shareholder representatives, employees, trade unions, business partners and customers)

-- Analysis of perception by the press, investors and analysts (qualitative resonance analysis)
+- Analysis of media, investor and analyst perceptions (qualitative resonance analysis)

 - Analysis of transaction targets and possible scenarios